Low-rated euro zone bond yields rise after flood of supply

 Using global flows data, analysts at Citi have come up with a seven-notch scale of how investors are positioned in certain markets, ranging from “very short” to “very long”.

-They said hedge funds globally and U.S. “real money” investors were “very long” Spanish bonds, while domestic investors and those based in the euro zone and British were “long”.
+They said hedge funds globally and U.S. “real money” investors were “very long” Spanish bonds, while domestic investors and those based in the euro zone and the UK were “long”.
 Central banks were “small long”, while Japanese investors were “small short”.

 “Real money” is market jargon for long-term investors, usually pension funds and insurers.

-In the Italian bond market, hedge funds and real money investors in the euro zone and Britain were “long”, while U.S. real money investors were “short”.
+In the Italian bond market, hedge funds and real money investors in the euro zone and the UK were “long”, while U.S. real money investors were “short”.
 In general investors in Ireland were less long than in Spain and Italy, Citi said.

+“In both Italy and Spain there is a clear preponderance of longs, with the positions being more pronounced in Spain,” Citi analysts said in a note.
+“We are not concerned about this imbalance at this stage, given the underlying dynamics (appetite for yield), but watch position changes closely.”